Herford: Museums

 The MARTa Herford, a museum for contemporary art and design, housed in a building designed by Frank Gehry, has been open to the public since May 2005.
 Its exhibits change regularly.
-The current artistic director is Roland Nachtigäller.

 The Daniel-Pöppelmann-Haus in Herford explores the history of the city, and the Memorial and Meeting Place Cell Block, in the basement of the city hall, documents the persecution and the obliteration of minorities.
 Plans to construct a museum of city history next to the city hall and the Minster church have been postponed.

 Music and theatre

 Herford is the seat of the Nordwestdeutsche Philharmonie (Northwest German Philharmonic) which performs regularly in the Stadtpark Schützenhof as well as many neighbouring cities in North Rhine-Westphalia.
 Eugene Tzigane is the principal conductor designate (2010–present).
-The current director is Andreas Kuntze.

 The Stadttheater (Municipal theatre) provides seats for 706 viewers and it is served by visiting theatre companies.